Jordan-Rudolph/Jordan-Rudolph/README.md

 Creator and Lead Developer of commercially released real-time audio software with real-world applications

 - Built using C++, JUCE, and Visual Studio
-- Implemented AWS-based product licensing backend with Python
+- Implemented AWS-based product licensing backend with Python and RESTful APIs
 - Analyzed target market to identify opportunities in sound design software

 🎮 Cornell Development in Games Association